stacker-ventures/apy-subgraph/README.md

 You can find a documentation on how to create a subgraph from scratch [here](https://thegraph.com/docs/quick-start#local-development).

+The reference to AssemblyScript can be found [here](https://www.assemblyscript.org/introduction.html) and the API support for AssemblyScript in The Graph mappers can be found [here](https://thegraph.com/docs/assemblyscript-api).

 ## Using Truffle to develop Subgraph Smart Contracts

 - You can code your smart contracts in the `contracts` folder